izgzhen/iris-coq/ProofMode.md

 take both hypotheses and lemmas, and allow one to instantiate universal quantifiers and implications/wands of these hypotheses/lemmas on the fly.

-The syntax for the arguments, called _proof mode terms_, of these tactics is:
+The syntax for the arguments of these tactics, called _proof mode terms_, is:

         (H $! t1 ... tn with "spat1 .. spatn")